-Summary: God says in the Bible that you have a purpose in life.
-This free online Bible study with Scripture verses about everyone’s purpose will help you discover your own purpose in life and how to live life as an adventure with God.
-Read these Bible verses with expectation: You have a purpose.
+Summary: “What is my purpose in life?”
+God says in the Bible that you have a purpose in life.
+This free online Bible study with Scripture verses about God’s purpose for you will help you discover your own purpose in life and how to live life as an adventure with God.
+Read these Bible verses on your purpose with expectation: You have a purpose!

 (This study is adapted from the book Who Do You Think You Are?)

-Many people go through life feeling discouraged about themselves and thinking they do not have a purpose in life.
+Have you ever asked, “What is my purpose in life?”
+You aren’t alone.
+Many people go through life feeling discouraged about themselves and thinking they don’t have a purpose in life.
 But that’s not true.
 Whoever you are—whatever your life experiences, talents, physical ability, or role—you have a purpose.
-Read these Bible verses:

 Let’s take a look at one of my favorite verses in the Bible: